 B i o g r a p h y

-(For program bios and photos see Press page)
+(For program bios and photos please see Press page)

 Soprano Elisabeth Marshall has been praised for her “admirably flexible,

 gilt-edged voice” of “resonance and beauty” and “radiant sheen”, particularly in

 the works of Bach, Handel, Haydn, and Mozart.
 A 2016 finalist in The American

 Prize Friedrich and Victoria Schorr Award, she was awarded their Special Citation

 for “Outstanding Performance in Music before 1800”, and in 2017 won the

 In 2015 Ms. Marshall made her Chicago Symphony Center debut in Handel’s

 Messiah (Apollo Chorus), which she has also sung with the Cincinnati Symphony,